-The U.S.-led war on drugs has failed to suppress the production, trafficking, or consumption of illegal drugs, while enriching and empowering criminal enterprises.
-The enforcement of harsh drug laws have led to human rights abuses, overcrowded prisons and threats to democratic institutions.
+The U.S.-led “war on drugs” has failed to suppress the production, trafficking, or consumption of illegal drugs, while enriching and empowering criminal enterprises.
+The enforcement of harsh drug laws has led to human rights abuses, overcrowded prisons, and threats to democratic institutions.
 WOLA advocates for reducing the harms caused by both the drug trade and by drug policies themselves.
 Throughout the Americas, we work for reforms that protect human rights and promote public health.

 Key Program Themes:

 Forced eradication of coca is devastating to some of the world’s poorest farmers and their families, many of whom have no viable alternative livelihoods.
 Despite decades of efforts, eradication has conspicuously failed to result in lasting reductions in the cultivation coca for the illicit market.
-Learn about WOLA’s efforts to promote economic development in coca growing regions and alternative approaches to coca policy.
+WOLA advocates for equitable and sustainable rural economic development in coca growing regions.

 Drug Policy News & Analysis